maidsafe/rfcs/proposed/0006-Launcher.md

 <2> will authenticate a user installed App to access SAFE-Network on the user's behalf.

-<3> will manage metadata related to Apps to give uniformity in experience when shifting from one machine to another - eg., if App `A` is installed in machine 1 then when the user logs into machine 2 using his SAFE-Account via Launcher, he will be presented with a union of all the Apps that were installed on all the machines which access the SAFE-Network on his behalf.
+<3> will manage metadata related to Apps to give uniformity in experience when shifting from one machine to another - eg., if App `A` is installed in machine 1 then when the user logs into machine 2 using his/her SAFE-Account via Launcher, he/she will be presented with a union of all the Apps that were installed on all the machines which access the SAFE-Network on his/her behalf.

 <4> along with [safe_vault](https://github.com/maidsafe/safe_vault) will manage the mapping and de-mapping of crypto and ownership keys for the App (if the App requires to mutate the network on the user's behalf)